1jour1vin

 About the estate:

-Acquired by the Japanese group Suntory in 1983, the château quickly established itself as a reliable and consistent performer within the appellation, producing elegant, well-structured and consistently affordable wines.
-A vast estate run with great professionalism, but whose latest vintages, while still worthy, seemed a little less convincing to us.
-In a highly competitive world, faced with neighbors who spare no detail in their quest to produce the greatest wines possible, Lagrange seems a little static, which has led us to remove its star.
+Acquired by the Japanese group Suntory in 1983, the château quickly established itself as a reliable and consistent choice within the appellation, producing elegant, well-structured, and consistently affordable wines.
+A vast estate managed with great care, though its most recent vintages—while by no means lacking merit—seemed to us slightly less compelling.
+In a highly competitive landscape, facing neighbors who spare no detail in producing the finest wines possible, Lagrange appears somewhat stagnant, leading us to remove its star.

 James Suckling